Start the Admissions Process Online

 4. Be Patient

-While there are several definitions of recovery, the National Alliance on Mental Illness describes it as a process of change where people improve their health and wellness, reach their full potential, and live a self-directed life.
-These are ambitious long-term goals for anyone, and it’s important to recognize that it doesn’t happen all at once.
+While there are several definitions of recovery, the National Alliance on Mental Illness describes it as a process of change in which people improve their health and wellness, reach their full potential, and live a self-directed life.
+For those recovering from substance abuse, these are ambitious long-term goals for anyone, and it’s important to recognize that it doesn’t happen all at once.

 5. Get Professional Help